 Uganda can be a challenging cultural and physical environment, but the majority of Volunteers are able to adjust and find great satisfaction in their work as Community Health Specialists, build meaningful friendships with host country nationals, and feel rewarded by their service.

 Serving in Uganda

 Learn more about the Volunteer experience in Uganda: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Peace Corps Uganda accepts couples.
 Your partner must qualify and apply for one of the following positions:

 • Business Development Advisor

-Couples will live within the same host family and community during Pre-Service Training (PST), but can be separated for certain technical trainings throughout PST.
+Couples will live within the same host family and community during Pre-Service Training (PST), but can be separated for certain technical trainings throughout PST depending on need.

 Does this sound like the position for you?

 Get started on your journey.